cnbeining/ABPlayerHTML5-Py/README.md

 Update history
 -----
+.08.1: Fix cannot read danmaku in different, due to failed to do tests.

 .08: Add full screen support, pull update from upstream, make it possible to read JSON files. *NOT SUPPORTED FOR NOW*

 .07.3:  Merge the upstream update by 02:12 EDT, Jul.1.2014.
 Change the scale of comment speed.